 This year-long training course is for people who want to develop their understanding and teaching skills in mindfulness based cognitive therapy / stress reduction (MBCT/MBSR), with view to delivering programmes or integrating the approach into their work.
 Participants will have completed an 8 week MBCT/MBSR course, have had a regular daily meditation practice for at least a year and attended at least one retreat.

 The course is in line with the UK guidelines for mindfulness teachers and at completion a certificate will be issued.
 The assessment will use the MBI-TAC criteria as developed by the Bangor Centre for Mindfulness.
 The course involves

 7 full days of non-residential teaching weekends 7/8 Nov and 21/22 Nov 20; 12/13 June and 6 Nov 21.

 online this year, due to the pandemic restrictions.

 Regular meetings with a peer support group, making up 40 hours over the course of the year.

 Observed teaching session in support group setting with written feed-back from one of the tutors.

 Three individual 30 min supervision sessions with one of the tutors.

-A 5 day residential meditation retreat in Ardfern, Argyll, 9-14 April 2021
+A 5 day residential meditation retreat in Ardfern, Argyll, 9-14 April 2021, online if need be.

 Keeping of a logbook/diary throughout the course.